felixlu/awesome-stars/topics.md

 ## hacktoberfest

+- [imacrayon/alpine-ajax](https://github.com/imacrayon/alpine-ajax) - An Alpine.js plugin for building server-powered frontends.
+- [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
 - [go-shiori/shiori](https://github.com/go-shiori/shiori) - Simple bookmark manager built with Go
 - [hay-kot/homebox](https://github.com/hay-kot/homebox) - Homebox is the inventory and organization system built for the Home User
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps